PT Badak Bontang Airport

 PT Badak Bontang Airport (IATA: BXT, ICAO: WALC formerly WRLC), is a private airport in Bontang, East Kalimantan, Indonesia.
-This airport is managed by PT.
-Badak NGL.
+This airport is managed by the state liquefied natural gas company Badak LNG, a subsidiary of Pertamina.
 Its distance from the town center is about 1 kilometer.

 PT Badak Bontang Airport is served by one de Havilland Canada Dash-7 and one ATR-42-500 Indonesia Air Transport.
-The Dash-7 is owned by PT.
-Pupuk Kalimantan Timur (PK-PKT), and the ATR-42-500 is chartered by PT.
-Badak NGL (PK-THT).
+The Dash-7 is owned by Pupuk Kalimantan Timur (PK-PKT), and the ATR-42-500 is chartered by Badak LNG (PK-THT).
 PK-THT is the world's largest LNG producer.